cloudfoundry/diego-notes/proposals/per-application-crash-configuration.md

    ProcessGuid:...,
    ...
    CrashPolicy: {
+        ...
     },
     ...
 }
 ```

 - The crash policy can be updated after-the fact and, therefore, is part of `DesiredLRPUpdateRequest`.
 - `CrashPolicy` is optional.
-If unspecified, the default will be used.
-This default is bosh-configurable and can be modified at runtime via a redeploy by the operator.
+If unspecified, the default will be used (see below).

+## Setting the Default Crash Policy

+The `DefaultCrashPolicy` is stored in the BBS and can be modified via the Receptor API on a *per-domain-basis* (note: this is not a BOSH property - the `DefaultCrashPolicy` can be modified at runtime!)

+Only `DesiredLRP`s with *no* `CrashPolicy` use the `DefaultCrashPolicy`.
+If the `DefaultCrashPolicy` is not specified via the Receptor API, Diego will use the hard-coded values listed above.

+## Required CF Work

+We propose that only CF admins/operators will be allowed to set/modify crash policies.
+So:

+- As a CF Admin/Operator I can use the CC API to set the `DefaultCrashPolicy`.
+- As a CF Admin/Operator I can set up a CrashPolicy on an Org/Space/App level.

+> Notes: in addition to flowing an event through to NSYNC's listeneer, we'll probably want the NSYNC bulker to periodically (re)set the `DefaultCrashPolicy` to make sure it's up-to-date.